 Dental crowns – no need to panic, save your tooth with a dental crown

-Dental crowns are tooth-shaped caps thar are placed over teeth, to restore their shape, size, strength, and improve the appearance when needed.
+Dental crowns are tooth-shaped caps that are placed over teeth, to restore their shape, size, strength, and improve the appearance when needed.
 A crown, once cemented in place, will fully enclose the entire observable portion of the tooth.
 This will ensure a natural appearance while providing long lasting protection.
-Thanks to CEREC technology offered by Dr. Steven Hatcher and his team at Triad Dentistry, patients who visit his Greensboro, NC practice can enjoy same-day restorations.
+Thanks to CEREC technology offered by Triad Dentistry, patients who visit the Greensboro, NC practice can enjoy same-day restorations.

 Why Patients Need Dental Crowns

 A dental crown may be necessary in the following situations: